 When your gut health is poor, these hormones go out of balance — making you crave junk food and store more fat in your midsection.

-👉 Related: Why Is Belly Fat So Hard to Lose — discover how stress and hormones make fat loss difficult.
+👉 Related: Why Is Belly Fat So Hard to Lose? — understand how hormones and metabolism affect abdominal fat.

 🥗 3.
 Signs Your Gut Health Is Affecting Fat Loss